microsoft/MTC_GHCopilot_SB/basicDemo.md

 Return an Order Recieved message to the caller containing the original payload, this time using Copilot Chat companion:

+    // return a JSON string response containing the message "Order Received" and names and values of the order

 ![Create response](./media/basicDemo/6_codegen_response.png)

 Assume that a change was introduced to the code that boke its functionality.
 Fix this by highlighting the code, through the Copilot conext menu, choose Fix: